 Many believe the full extent of the First Amendment with respect to religious freedom can be shown in a letter written by Thomas Jefferson to the Danbury Baptist Association in Connecticut.
 The relevant part of this letter reads;

 “Believing with you that religion is a matter which lies solely between Man & his God, that he owes account to none other for his faith or his worship, that the legitimate powers of government reach actions only, & not opinions, I contemplate with sovereign reverence that act of the whole American people which declared that their legislature should “make no law respecting an establishment of religion, or prohibiting the free exercise thereof,” thus building a wall of separation between Church & State.
 Adhering to this expression of the supreme will of the nation in behalf of the rights of conscience, I shall see with sincere satisfaction the progress of those sentiments which tend to restore to man all his natural rights, convinced he has no natural right in opposition to his social duties”

 Thus it appears our Founders sought to exclude the vicissitudes of faith from influencing the government of our state.
 Unfortunately we would always have leaders who would seek to drive issues of faith into our government.

-In today’s political climate some faith related issues which hitherto had remained on the periphery of our national policy or been over-aching in their influence and as such non-polarizing have lead to a significantly polarized electorate.
+In today’s political climate some faith related issues which hitherto had remained on the periphery of our national policy have become over-aching in their influence.
+Some of these previously non-polarizing issues have been over politicized leading to a significantly polarized electorate.
 This unfortunate situation is partially responsible for some of the dysfunction within our government.